Want to get more search engine traffic ? Then choose the right keywords for your website.

 The search intent is obvious; the user looking for a drink cabinet.

-User intent is understanding the type of content on your page the user wants.
+User intent is the understanding of the type of content on your page the user wants.

 Do they want to buy, are they looking for a custom drink cabinet, are they looking for a list of drink cabinet ideas ?